 The next steps

-For all you Magento store owners, 2016 will be the year to make some good decisions for your business.
+For all you Magento store owners, 2017 is the year to make some good decisions for your business.
+It appears like you have enough time until November 2018, but the clock is ticking.

-Magento 2 brings a whole new playing field for merchants and solution partners alike, and while we’re trying to stay on top of our game (we got our Magento 2 Trained Solution Partner badge), you should too.
+Magento 2 brings a whole new playing field for merchants and solution partners alike, and while we’re trying to stay on top of our game (we got our Magento 2 Trained Solution Partner badge and most of our developers and consultants have passed official Magento 2 trainings), you should too.

-If you need any help with planning the next steps for your business, let us know.
+If you need any help with planning the next steps for your business, check out our Migration to Magento 2 service and get in touch!